 5. Please help your kids see that God made sex because he wants us to experience intimacy and pleasure with our spouse.
 Sex is not dirty.
 Sex is a gift it’s a good thing.
 6. Purity is a battle we will lose without God’s help – The gospel tells us we are more wicked than we could imagine and more loved than we dare dream.
 Without God’s help, we will fail to stay pure and we will fail to see sex as a gift from God we give to our spouse.
 We need help to maintain our purity in a world where purity is not the treasure it once was.
 What will help our kids live pure lives is not our vigilance in curfew keeping but in our ability to paint for our kids a picture of the moral beauty of know and treasuring Christ.
 He is our joy He is our life He is our treasure.

 When thinking of how we often think in terms of this conversion I often think our desires are two strong and am reminded of what Lewis says in his excellent book “The Weight of Glory”

 “It would seem that Our Lord finds our desires not too strong, but too weak.
 We are half-hearted creatures, fooling about with drink and sex and ambition when infinite joy is offered us, like an ignorant child who wants to go on making mud pies in a slum because he cannot imagine what is meant by the offer of a holiday at the sea.
 We are far too easily pleased.”

-We are far too easily pleased because we think we know what will makes us happy when the one who made us and knows us best offers for us infinite joy in this world and the next.
+We are far too easily pleased because we think we know what will make us happy when the one who made us and knows us best offers for us infinite joy in this world and the next.
 We think he is a cosmic killjoy when nothing further could be true.
 We must be clear in our presentation of the world and everything God made, it is good.
-We however, have found a way to muck it up but that’s because we are far too easily pleased our desires are too weak.
+We, however, have found a way to muck it up but that’s because we are far too easily pleased our desires are too weak.